Gertrude Prokosch Kurath: Biography

 Gertrude Prokosch was born on August 19, 1903, in Chicago, Illinois.
-She was the daughter of Eduard Prokosch, a historical linguist, and sister to the writer Frederic Prokosch.
+She was the daughter of Eduard Prokosch, a historical linguist, and sister to the writer Frederic Prokosch and the architect Walther Prokosch.
 She graduated from Bryn Mawr College, receiving a BA in 1922, and an MA in art history in 1928, concurrently studying music and dance in Berlin, Philadelphia, New York, and Providence, Rhode Island from 1922 to 1928.
 She then studied music and dance at the Yale School of Drama at Yale University, from 1929 to 1930.
 She danced under the stage name of Tula, starting in 1922.
 From 1923 to 1946 she was a teacher, performer, producer, and choreographer of modern dance.
 In the mid-1940s, she turned her focus to the study of American Indian dance, doing extensive fieldwork on the musical traditions of Michigan's Anishinaabe and others.
 She was awarded grants for field research by the Wenner-Gren Foundation from 1949 to 1973, the American Philosophical Society from 1951 to 1965, and the National Museum of Canada (1962–1965, 1969–1970).
 She wrote about Iroquois, Pueblo, Six Nations, and Great Lakes Indian dances, as well as on the subjects of dance theory and methods.
 In 1962, she founded the Dance Research Center in Ann Arbor, Michigan.

 Her other scholarly interests included the fields of folk liturgy and rock music.
 Robert Commanday of the San Francisco Chronicle praised her addition to The New Grove Dictionary of American Music, saying, "For the first time in the country's history, a comprehensive survey of its music and musicians is available in a single reference work.
 It encompasses the spectrum, the fields of concert, opera, traditional, folk and popular music, and areas related to and touching on American music in every conceivable way - industry, technology, education, religion, literature....
 Two treatments must be singled out as unique and outstanding.
 One is the 20-page study on "Indians, American" by Bruno Nettl and Charlotte Heth on the music, Gertrude Kurath on the dance.
 In addition, there are separate articles on the music of nearly 40 tribes and tribal groups.
 Equally impressive is the 22-page article on 'European-American Music', treating in sequence the musical cultures and influences here of 19 European countries."

 Kurath died on August 1, 1992, just a few months after the death of her husband, linguist Hans Kurath.
 Her archives are maintained at Cross-Cultural Dance Resources in Arizona, which published her work Half a Century of Dance Research.
 The Iroquois materials are housed in the Woodlands Cultural Centre in Brantford, Ontario.